Cushing's syndrome: Causes

 Cushing's syndrome may result from any cause of increased glucocorticoid levels, whether due to medication or internal processes.
 Some sources however do not consider the glucocorticoid medication-induced condition as "Cushing's syndrome" proper, instead using the term "Cushingoid" to describe the medication's side effects which mimic the endogenous condition.

 Cushing's disease is a specific type of Cushing's syndrome caused by a pituitary tumor leading to excessive production of ACTH (adrenocorticotropic hormone).
 Excessive ACTH stimulates the adrenal cortex to produce high levels of cortisol, producing the disease state.
 While all Cushing's disease gives Cushing's syndrome, not all Cushing's syndrome is due to Cushing's disease.
-Several possible causes of Cushing's syndrome are known including the taking of herbal supplements over-the-counter that do not list glutocoticoids in their ingredients.
+Several possible causes of Cushing's syndrome are known including the taking of herbal supplements over-the-counter that do not list glucocorticoids in their ingredients.

 Exogenous

 The most common cause of Cushing's syndrome is the use of prescribed glucocorticoids to treat other diseases (iatrogenic Cushing's syndrome).
 Glucocorticoids are used in treatment of a variety of disorders, including asthma and rheumatoid arthritis, and also used for immunosuppression after organ transplants.
 Administration of synthetic ACTH is also possible, but ACTH is less often prescribed due to cost and lesser utility.
 Rarely, Cushing's syndrome can also be due to the use of medroxyprogesterone acetate.
 In exogenous Cushing's, the adrenal glands may often gradually atrophy due to lack of stimulation by ACTH, the production of which is suppressed by glucocorticoid medication.
 Abruptly stopping the medication can thus result in acute and potentially life-threatening adrenal insufficiency and the dose must hence be slowly and carefully tapered off to allow internal cortisol production to pick up.
 In some cases, patients never recover sufficient levels of internal production and must continue taking glucocorticoids at physiological doses for life.

-Cushing's syndrome in childhood is especially rare and usually results from use of glucocorticoid medication.
+Cushing's syndrome in childhood is especially rare; it usually results from use of glucocorticoid medication.